masimons/Fluttr/README.md

-This is my Flickr Clone.
+This is a Flickr Clone I built in 2 weeks.